 From Nose to Tail is designed for independent use by formal and informal educators.
 The curriculum is age-appropriate, engaging and flexiblethe five lessons may be spaced over a period of days or weeks.
 Importantly, From Nose to Tail advances both humane and academic learning objectives, so it can be readily incorporated into general classroom instruction.
 Topics include: Dogs’ basic physical, social and emotional needs, our responsibility for providing humane care for dogs as dependent beings and dog safety/bite prevention.

-From Nose to Tail is paired with the award-winning picture book A Home for Dakota, and either Buddy Unchained (K-2) or Maggie’s Second Chance (3-5).* One copy of each book is needed to utilize the lessons.
+From Nose to Tail is paired with the award-winning picture book A Home for Dakota, and either Buddy Unchained (K-2) or Maggie’s Second Chance (3-5).* One copy of each book is recommended to utilize the lessons.

 For further information about the program, please contact us.